arnaveenkumar/arnaveenkumar/README.md

 ### 🎯 What I'm Focused On

-⚙️ Building scalable data pipelines and ML workflows using Python, Spark, and cloud-native technologies.
-📈 Applying ML and data engineering best practices to solve real-world problems across domains like AI, automation, and analytics.
+⚙️ Building scalable data pipelines and ML workflows using Python, Spark, and cloud-native technologies 📈 Applying ML and data engineering best practices to solve real-world problems across domains like AI, automation, and analytics
-🧠 Driving end-to-end model lifecycle, from data ingestion to deployment and monitoring in production environments.
-🔍 Designing data-driven systems with a strong emphasis on performance, reliability, and reproducibility.
-🧩 Progressing toward a technical leadership role, combining hands-on expertise with mentoring and architectural decision-making.
+🧠 Driving end-to-end model lifecycle, from data ingestion to deployment and monitoring in production environments 🔍 Designing data-driven systems with a strong emphasis on performance, reliability, and reproducibility 🧩 Progressing toward a technical leadership role, combining hands-on expertise with mentoring and architectural decision-making
-🚀 Passionate about developing solutions that are not just technically sound, but impactful, ethical, and scalable.
+🚀 Passionate about developing solutions that are not just technically sound, but impactful, ethical, and scalable

 ### 🔭 What I’m Working On